 - Throw out the word “lying.”
 Getting hung up on this word will only stress you out.

 - We are living in THEIR reality.
 Just because it’s not true for US, doesn’t mean it’s not true for them.
 Who are we to say what is true?

 - When someone asks you a direct question, find out what they believe the answer is, and then do that.

 - You don’t need to get creative and “make something up out of the blue,” but you do need to be able to “yes, and” your loved one with dementia.
 Agree and then add on.

 - Knock it off with the “therapeutic lying” or “white lies” or “fiblets” (uh, gross) talk!
 People honestly don’t know what you’re talking about.

-But I think there’s more to dementia care than just validation/redirection/distraction/substitution/etc. I think we can all learn to embrace someone else’s reality.
+I think there’s more to dementia care than just “redirect, distract, validate.”
+And I think we can all learn to embrace someone else’s reality.